Reedy Creek - Andrews

 Reedy Creek - Andrews lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Reedy Creek - Andrews's population is around 9,504 as of August 2025.
-This reflects an increase of 694 people from the 8,810 reported in the 2021 Census, marking a 7.9% growth.
-The change was inferred from ABS data showing an estimated resident population of 9,489 as of June 2024 and an additional 111 validated new addresses since the Census date.
-This results in a density ratio of 1,174 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-The area's 7.9% growth since the 2021 census exceeded the SA3 area average of 5.8%, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 52.3% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+Based on AreaSearch's analysis, Reedy Creek - Andrews' population is around 9,507 as of Nov 2025.
+This reflects an increase of 697 people (7.9%) since the 2021 Census, which reported a population of 8,810 people.
+The change is inferred from the estimated resident population of 9,489 from the ABS as of June 2024 and an additional 112 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,175 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Reedy Creek - Andrews' 7.9% growth since the 2021 census exceeded the SA3 area (5.8%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 52.3% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data were adopted.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort were applied where utilised.
-Considering projected demographic shifts, an above median population growth is projected for national non-metropolitan areas.
-The area is expected to expand by 1,951 persons to 2041 based on the latest population numbers, indicating a total increase of 20.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+Considering the projected demographic shifts, an above median population growth of national non-metropolitan areas is projected, with the area expected to expand by 1,951 persons to 2041 based on the latest population numbers, with an increase of 20.3% in total over the 17 years.

 Frequently Asked Questions - Population